Solitary Beekeeping

 Many people are familiar with honeybees, which are major pollinators of the world’s crops.
 What some people don’t realize, however, is that there are thousands of native and non-native solitary bee species that also aid in pollination.
 Solitary bees, unlike honeybees, do not live in a social structure.
 Some solitary bees nest in natural and man-made cavities.
 These can easily be provided with nesting habitats.

-While female solitary bees nest individually in naturally occurring cavities, they can be encouraged to nest locally by providing a solitary bee house.
-Building a solitary bee house requires just a few key materials.
+While female solitary bees nest individually in naturally occurring cavities, they can be encouraged to nest locally by providing a solitary bee house which we have for sale in our Squeaky Frog Gift Shop.
+If you are a do-it-youselfer, building a solitary bee house requires just a few key materials.
 First, create a frame, or wooden box, that is open in the front and closed in the back with a roof to keep rain from saturating the nesting blocks.
 Second, create several nesting blocks (enough to fill the frame).
 Nesting blocks can be made from pieces of wood, such as small logs or 2” X 4”s cut into smaller pieces.
 The bee house outer structure and nesting blocks can be made from a variety of common wood such as pine, spruce, and oak.

 Solitary bees are easily overlooked but they are known to pollinate plants more efficiently than honeybees.
 They provide an essential pollination service, pollinating our crops and ensuring those plant communities are healthy and productive.